The Formulation of Scaling Expansion in an Euler-Poisson Dark-fluid Model: Scaling Solution and Sedov-Taylor Ansatz

-By substituting the obtained numerical values of the similarity exponents, we can reduce the induced PDE system into an ordinary differential equation (ODE) system that depends only on the $\zeta$ independent variable.
-We find that the obtained equation system has the following form:
+By substituting the obtained numerical values of the similarity exponents, we have reduced the induced PDE system into an ordinary differential equation (ODE) system that depends only on the $\zeta$ independent variable.
+We found that the obtained equation system has the following form,

-It can easily be noticed that the ordinary differential equation system presented in \mbox{Equation~\eqref{eq::11}} cannot be solved analytically.
-For linearized nonautonomous ordinary differential equation systems, the stationary point of the phase space can be found, and we can say something about the general asymptotic behavior of the solutions as well~\cite{ref-Kenneth}.
-Nonetheless, there is no generally known method for nonlinearized nonautonomous differential equation systems.
-Moreover, the existence and uniqueness of smooth solutions has not yet been proven in multiple dimensions.
-Therefore, it is a reasonable approach to solve the obtained ordinary differential equation system in Equation~\eqref{eq::11} numerically for a large number of parameter sets (based on physical considerations) in order to explore the behavior of the solution of the system with different boundary and initial conditions.
-One example of such a numerical solution can be seen in Figure~\ref{fig1}.
+One can easily notice that the presented ordinary differential equation system Eq.~\eqref{eq::11} cannot be solved analytically.
+For linearized non-autonomous ordinary differential equation systems, the stationer point of the phase space can be found as well as one can say something about the general asymptotic behavior of the solutions~\cite{ref-Kenneth}.
+Nonetheless, there is no generally known method for non-linearized non-autonomous differential equation systems.
+Also, the existence and uniqueness of smooth solutions have not yet been proven in multiple dimensions.
+Therefore, it is a reasonable approach to solve the obtained ordinary differential equation system, Eqs.~\eqref{eq::11} numerically for a large number of parameter sets (based on physical considerations) to explore the behavior of the solution of the system with different boundary- and initial conditions.
+One example of the numerical solution can be seen in Fig.~\ref{fig1}.